 - people who have shared bed sheets, clothes, or towels

-These people need to get checked for pubic lice and treated, if necessary.
+They should check for pubic lice and get treated, if needed.

 How Are Pubic Lice Treated?

 Pubic lice are treated with medicine to kill the lice.
 It may be a cream, lotion, or shampoo.
 Some are available at drugstores without a prescription.
 Any nits in the pubic hair need to be removed.
 Some people use their fingers or a comb to remove them, while others shave their pubic hair.
 Shaving does not get rid of pubic lice, though.
 The person also needs to use the medicine.

 Most treatments for pubic lice need to be used more than once.
 So it's very important to follow the directions included with the medicine.